meghankolin/meghankolin/README.md

 - ⚡ Fun fact: ...
 -->
 # About Me
 Hi there!
 My name is Meghan Kolin (she/they) and I'm a fourth-year urban studies and human geography student at the University of Toronto.
+I'm also currently in the process of applying for graduate school!

 My experience with coding/development is pretty limited, but I'm very excited to get to know the space further.
+I technically started coding in Grade 8 with an HTML/CSS textbook, but I didn't touch it again until undergrad.
 Currently, I am learning how to work with **HTML** and **JavaScript**, particularly their intersection with web mapping.
 However, I am always excited to learn new things and hope to add a few more programming languages and skills to my repertoire over the years.

 When I'm not in class or working on something for school, I run an a cappella group on campus.
 I also enjoy getting lost in the depths of Google Maps.